khloodmontaser/cache-coherence-simulation/README.md

 ![image](https://user-images.githubusercontent.com/113125527/218524547-6c85eac3-24b8-4df8-a16b-41da35766f60.png)

 ```
-p0 sent a read requast because it wanted to read block 273.
+p0 sent a read request because it wanted to read block 273.
 first it searched in its cache and found the data so it showed ``a hit in cache``.
 ```
 ### **p0 and p1 caches**